 The tension you feel is real.
 But it is not the tension between justice and injustice.
 It is the tension between what you deserve and what God gives.
 That tension does not demand an explanation.
 It demands worship.

-A perfectly just God could have condemned every one of us and been perfectly righteous.
+A perfectly just God could have left every one of us in the cell we built.
 He didn't.
-He paid the price Himself.
-He took the punishment that was yours.
-And He did this not because you deserved it, not because fairness required it, but because He chose you before you were broken and loved you while you were still His enemy.
+He paid the price Himself — took the punishment that was yours — and did it not because you deserved it, not because fairness required it, but because He chose you before you were broken and loved you while you were still His enemy.

 Thank You.